Asha Black: Production

 The team shot scenes in Kerala and Malaysia in September 2013, with debutant director John Robinson revealing that the plot would revolve around the dangers of social networks.
 Arjun Lal, previously seen as a child/teenage artiste in Thanmathra (2005), made a comeback in a leading role.
 Though he played just a supporting role, the film used Sarath Kumar's presence to market the film extensively in both languages.
 The Tamil version was initially titled Narumughai.

 Soundtrack

 The film's score and soundtrack are composed by Jecin George.
 Song lyrics were written by Din Nath Puthanchery and Jecin George.
 The audio release of the film was held on May 10, 2014.

-Release
+Release and reception

 The Malayalam and Tamil versions opened simultaneously on 10 October 2014.

+Asha Black

+Paresh C. Palicha of Rediff.com rated the film 2/5 stars and wrote, "Message or no message, Asha Black is not a very interesting film".

+Nee Naan Nizhal

-A critic from The Hindu concluded, "It’s a weird love story and a crime thriller — and its big problem is that it can’t balance both".
+A critic from The Hindu concluded, "It's a weird love story and a crime thriller — and its big problem is that it can't balance both".